About Phaselis

 The best time to visit Phaselis, Turkey, depends largely on what you’re looking for in your holiday.

-If you’re interested in exploring the ancient ruins and want comfortable weather, spring (April to June) and fall (September to November) are excellent times to visit.
+If you’re interested in exploring the ancient ruins and want comfortable weather, the spring (April to June) and fall (September to November) are excellent times to visit.
 The temperatures are typically mild during these times, and the crowds are usually thinner than in the peak summer months.

 For beach lovers and those who enjoy sunbathing, swimming, and other water activities, the summer months (June through August) are ideal.
 The Mediterranean Sea is warm, and the weather is typically hot and sunny.
 However, this is also the peak tourist season, so the site can be quite crowded, and prices for accommodations can be higher.